mohan08p/java-debugging/registration-webserver/README.md

-Webserver container for the User Signup demo app
+Webserver container for the User Signup demo application.

-This container is a Tomcat 7 with the UserSignup demo application already installed.
+This container is a Tomcat 7 servlet engine with remote debugging enabled.